The best time to prepare for an IR35 tax investigation is before you start every contract

 For a variety of reasons, not least to demonstrate they are outside IR35, contractors should ensure they have the right insurances in place.

-Contractor insurances such as Public Liability Insurance (PLI) and Professional Indemnity insurance (PI), according to Whittaker, “Demonstrate that a contractor is in business in their own right and has a financial risk.
-If there is no risk, then why insure?”
+Contractor insurances such as Public Liability Insurance (PLI) and Professional Indemnity insurance (PI), demonstrate that a contractor is in business in their own right and has a financial risk.
+If there is no risk, then why insure?

 PI and PLI are a must for contractors, and they do not have to be too expensive.

 Maintaining PLI and PI is another tool to demonstrate financial risk and therefore help a contractor provide their status as being outside of IR35.

 Another insurance to consider is IR35 insurance cover.
 This will pay for expert assistance should HMRC decide to start an investigation into a contractor’s affairs.

 Should the worst happen and HMRC start an investigation, then comprehensive, well organised and accurate business records could make the difference between winning and losing a case.